Exploring adult learning theory

 Summary: Norman critically examines the assumptions of adult learning theories, suggesting that differences between adult and child learning are often overstated.
 The study calls for a reevaluation of how life experiences and personality traits impact learning processes, questioning the traditional divide in instructional design for adults and children.

-Summary: Merriam reviews the state of theory building in adult learning, categorizing theories based on adult learner characteristics, life situations, and changes in consciousness.
-The study emphasizes the importance of understanding the social context and internal motivations in developing effective adult learning theories.
+Summary: Merriam reviews the state of theory building in adult learning, categorising theories based on adult learner characteristics, life situations, and changes in consciousness.
+The study emphasises the importance of understanding the social context and internal motivations in developing effective adult learning theories.

 5. Taylor, D. C. M., & Hamdy, H. (2013).
 Adult learning theories: Implications for learning and teaching in medical education: AMEE Guide No. 83.
 Medical Teacher, 35, e1561-e1572.